-24 Headless CMS That Should Be On Your Radar in 2019
+34 Headless CMS That Should Be On Your Radar

 This rush to meet the needs of brands who are in turn looking to please consumers has created somewhat of a buzz around how headless CMS work, how they can be leveraged, and which one is best.
 As you might imagine, this hotly discussed landscape now prominently features a battleground with multiple vendors vying to become the “WordPress” of the headless CMS generation.

+But the demands for content management have moved beyond pure headless in 2020.
+Many brands these days want — and even need — head-on and head-optional capabilities from their CMS to empower marketers and business users across channels.
+As a result, the headless CMS landscape is changing, and hybrid is becoming the new headless.

-To help startups, small businesses and enterprises take the headless plunge with confidence, we’ve compiled a list of 24 headless CMS solutions, as recommended by G2Crowd, that you need to put on your radar.
+To help startups, small businesses and enterprises take the headless plunge with confidence, we’ve compiled a list of 34 headless CMS solutions — as recommended by G2Crowd, Gartner, and Forrester — that you need to put on your radar.

 The Big List of Headless CMS Solutions